verylonglogin/order-management-be/README.md

    1) a filter for the country
    2) A filter for the description where users could input text and search by description.(Used a fullText search on pg side)
 4) Sorting orders according to the spec ( Orders in Estonia (if present) should go first, then sort by the payment due date ascending)
-5) The backend application should allow us to persist the orders in the database and to filter by country and description text.
+5) Backend – Supports order persistence, filtering by country, and description-based search
-6) BE generates unique IDs for each order (using nanoid)
+6) Order ID Generation – The backend assigns unique order IDs using nanoid